cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 ## invitationResponse

-This object will be sent from clients to the server.
+This communication type will be sent from clients to the server.
 It will be sent to notify the server of a client's response to an invitation to a new match.
 The server will then pass this object on to the client that sent the original invitation.

 ```javascript
 {